Cohomology of GKM Fiber Bundles: Introduction

 Let $T$ be an $n-$dimensional torus, and $M$ a compact, connected $T-$manifold.
 The equivariant cohomology ring of $M$, $H_T^*(M; \RR)$, is an $\SS(\ft^*)-$module, where $\SS(\ft^*) = H_T^*(\text{point})$ is the symmetric algebra on $\ft^*$, the dual of the Lie algebra of $T$.
 If $H_T^*(M)$ is torsion-free, the restriction map

 is injective and hence computing $H_T^*(M)$ reduces to computing the image of $H_T^*(M)$ in $H_T^*(M^T)$.
 If $M^T$ is finite, then

 with one copy of $\SS(\ft^*)$ for each $p \in M^T$.
 Determining where $H_T^*(M)$ sits inside this sum is a challenging problem.
-However, one class of torsion-free spaces for which this problem has a simple and elegant solution is the one introduced by Goresky-Kottwitz-MacPherson in their seminal paper \cite{GKM}.
+However, one class of spaces $M$ with $H^*_T(M)$ torsion-free for which this problem has a simple and elegant solution is the one introduced by Goresky-Kottwitz-MacPherson in their seminal paper \cite{GKM}.
 These are now known as \emph{GKM spaces}: an equivariantly formal space $M$ is a GKM space if $M^T$ is finite and for every codimension one subtorus $T' \subset T$, the connected components of $M^{T'}$ are either points or 2-spheres.

-To each GKM space $M$ we attach a graph $\Gamma=\Gamma_M$ by decreeing that the points of $M^T$ are the vertices of $\Gamma$ and the oriented edges, $E_{\Gamma}$, of $\Gamma$ are these two-spheres with pre-assigned orientations; such orientations may be induced, for example, by pre-assigned complex structures, identifying the two-spheres with copies of $\CC P^1$.
-It is easy to check that if $S$ is one of the edge two-spheres, then $S^T$ consists of exactly two $T-$fixed points, $p$ and $q$ (the ``North'' and ``South'' poles of $S$) and one defines $S$ to be the oriented edge of $\Gamma$ joining $q$ to $p$.
+To each GKM space $M$ we attach a graph $\Gamma=\Gamma_M$ by decreeing that the points of $M^T$ are the vertices of $\Gamma$ and the edges of $\Gamma$ are these two-spheres.
+If $S$ is one of the edge two-spheres, then $S^T$ consists of exactly two $T-$fixed points, $p$ and $q$.
+If $M$ has an invariant almost complex or symplectic structure, then the isotropy representations on tangent spaces at fixed points are complex representations and their weights are well-defined.
 These data determine a map